-Basically any food or drink that can be stirred can have Olivamine® DigestiveHealth added to it to boost the fiber content and support healthy probiotic bacteria without altering the flavor, appearance, or texture.
-Plus you get the added antioxidant support from Olivamine®!
+Basically any food or drink that can be stirred can have Olivamine® DigestiveHealth added to it to boost the fiber content while also supporting healthy probiotic bacteria.
+Thankfully, this is all done without altering the flavor, appearance, or texture of the food or drink it is mixed in.
+Furthermore, you get the added antioxidant support from McCord Research’s patented Olivamine®!

 - Douglas LC, Sanders ME.
 Probiotics and prebiotics in dietetics practice.
 J Am Diet Assoc.
 2008;108(3):510-521.

 - Petschow B, Doré J, Hibberd P, et al. Probiotics, prebiotics, and the host microbiome: the science of translation.
 Ann N Y Acad Sci.
 2013;1306:1-17.

 - David LA, Maurice CF, Carmody RN, et al. Diet rapidly and reproducibly alters the human gut microbiome.
 Nature.
 2014;505(7484):559-563.

 - Boeing H, Bechthold A, Bub A, et al. Critical review: vegetables and fruit in the prevention of chronic diseases.
 Eur J Nutr.
 2012;51(6):637-663.